-This area, commonly called Kita, is one of the two major downtown areas in Osaka.
+This area, commonly called Kita, is one of Osaka's two major downtown areas.
 There are all kinds of shops in the station building and the underground shopping area.
 There, you can enjoy shopping and delicious food.

 Hanshin Department Store

-On the ground floor, you can find fashionable clothing shops, miscellaneous goods, and restaurants.
+You can find fashionable clothing shops, miscellaneous goods, and restaurants on the ground floor.
 There is an underground grocery store called Depa-Chika, and a snack park on the 1st basement floor where you can eat Osaka's famous grilled squid, sushi, ramen, and more.

 Grand Front Osaka

 This is Japan's largest shopping town on the north side of JR Osaka Station.
 There are a wide variety of stores, including long-established craft shops and high-brand stores from overseas.
-There is a garden with green plants and flowing waters.
-The view from the rooftop garden is also spectacular.
-It is a place of relaxation for locals and tourists alike.
+You'll also find a beautiful garden here with green plants and flowing waters.
+The view from here is spectacular, and it is a place where visitors come to relax.

 This area, known as Minami, is another downtown area, along with Kita.
 The areas around Dotonbori River and Ebisu Bashi-suji Shopping Street are often crowded with many people.